fayssalElAnsari/Kotlin-Meta-Model/ReadMe.md

 * In Kotlin, functions are considered first-class constructs.
 This means that functions can be treated as a data type.
 You can store functions in variables, pass them to other functions as arguments, and return them from other functions.

+## Requirements
+* Eclipse modeling
+* A working kotlin compiler `kotlinc` should be added to the system path to execute the generated code.

 ## Meta Model Features
 ### 1.
 * [x] Comments